niklasreich/parallel_batch_greedy/README.md

 # Parallel Batch Greedy Algorithm

-This repository includes the code to reprodoce the results of the paper
+This repository includes the code to reproduce the results of the paper

 *"A parallel batch greedy algorithm in reduced basis methods: Convergence rates and numerical results"*,
 Niklas Reich, Karsten Urban, Jürgen Vorloeper, 2024.